GaloisInc/BESSPIN-Tool-Suite/docs/constrainBufferErrors.md

 ## Buffer Errors Clafer ##

-The buffer errors clafer file (`fett/cwesEvaluation/bufferErrors/buffErrors.cfr`) defines a set of program constraints and specifies a mapping from CWEs to constraints.
-You may force the setting of certain constraints by listing them at the end of the `BufferErrors_Test` section.
+The buffer errors tool uses a clafer model to define a set of program constraints and specifies a mapping from CWEs to constraints.
+You may force the setting of of specific constraints by providing your own custom error model.
+To do so, create a copy of the builtin model (`fett/cwesEvaluation/bufferErrors/bufferErrors.cfr`) and list the constraints you would like to set at the end of the `BufferErrors_Test` section.
 For example, if you'd like to only generate stack tests, rather than a mix of stack and heap tests, you should add `[Location_Stack]` to the end of the clafer file (indented by two spaces to apply it to the `BufferErrors_Test` section).
 You may add as many constraints as you'd like, and the tool will take their conjunction.
 You should not remove any definitions from this file.

-### Important Configuration Changes ###

-If you modify the clafer file, you must also make the following changes to the `bufferErrors` section of `config.ini`:
+To use your custom model, make the following changes to the `bufferErrors section of `config.ini`:

-* Set `useCachedInstances` to `No` for the first run.
-This will cause the tool to regenerate the set of instances that the clafer file defines.
-Depending on how you've modified the file, this may take a while to run (up to half an hour or so).
-After running to tool to completion, you may re-enable `useCachedInstances`.
-You must disable `useCachedInstances` for the first run every time you modify the clafer file.
-* Set `enforceQuotas` to `No`.
-This option must be disabled any time you use a custom clafer file.
+* Set `useCustomErrorModel` to `Yes`
+* Set `pathToCustomErrorModel` to point to your custom error model file

 ## Constraining Numeric Types ##